mausi-mick/Transistor-Curve-Tracer-MapleMini/README.md

 The gain of the opamp's of the LT1301 can changed from +6 to -6 with two PhotoMosRelais, or better over the relais You can select the opamp with gain +6 or -6.

-The current is limited most to max 50mA . only for jFet's/MosFet's it goes up to about 100mA.
+The current is limited most to max 50mA . only for jFet's/MosFet's it goes in a second step up to about 100mA.

+The software is developed with ARDUINo IDE 1.8.4, STM32duino is about one year (2017) old, but I think the newest version would work to.

+The maplemini has Bootloader 2.0 (20k RAM, 120k Flash)